Dash-Industry-Forum/dash.js/README.md

 ## Reference players
 The released [pre-built reference players](http://reference.dashif.org/dash.js/) are publicly accessible if you want direct access without writing any Javascript.

-The [nightly build of the /dev branch reference player](http://mediapm.edgesuite.net/dash/public/nightly/samples/dash-if-reference-player/index.html), is pre-release but contains the latest fixes.
+The [nightly build of the /dev branch reference player](http://reference.dashif.org/dash.js/nightly/samples/dash-if-reference-player/index.html), is pre-release but contains the latest fixes.
 It is a good place to start if you are debugging playback problems.

-A nightly build of the latest minified files are also available: [dash.all.min.js](http://mediapm.edgesuite.net/dash/public/nightly/dist/dash.all.min.js) and its debug version  [dash.all.debug.js](http://mediapm.edgesuite.net/dash/public/nightly/dist/dash.all.debug.js).
+A nightly build of the latest minified files are also available: [dash.all.min.js](http://reference.dashif.org/dash.js/nightly/dist/dash.all.min.js) and its debug version  [dash.all.debug.js](http://reference.dashif.org/dash.js/nightly/dist/dash.all.debug.js).

+All these reference builds and mninfied files are available under both http and https.

 ## Quick Start for Users
 If you just want a DASH player to use and don't need to see the code or commit to this project, then follow the instructions below.
 If you are a developer and want to work with this code base, then skip down to the "Quick Start for Developers" section.